 Location.
 39° 3.74′ N, 121° 18.618′ W. Marker is near Wheatland, California, in Yuba County.
 Marker is on Camp Far West Road, on the left when traveling south.
-Marker is Touch for map.
+Marker is located on the North Gate road entrance to Camp Far West Lake.
+Touch for map.
 Marker is in this post office area: Wheatland CA 95692, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 The Graham Hotel (here, next to this marker); Overland Emigrant Trail (approx. 4.3 miles away); Sheridan Cemetery (approx. 6.6 Union Shed (approx. 6.7 miles away); Durst Hop Ranch (approx. 6.8 miles away); Johnson's Ranch (approx. 7 miles away); Holland House (approx. 7.1 miles away); Chinese Pyre (approx. 7.8 miles away).
 Touch for a list and map of all markers in Wheatland.

 Regarding Truckee Trail – To Johnson Ranch.
 Today's Interstate 80, Donner Pass, follows much of this same route.

 Johnsons Ranch was the first settlement seen by emigrants after crossing the Sierra Nevada Mountains.